LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 Many experts thought that the remains of an Ice-Age paleo-hunter had been found, perhaps lying next to the animals who had killed him.
 Others believed the pelvis to be much younger, and to have washed next to the animals from younger strata upslope.
 No matter, the ancient human of whom the pelvis once had been part soon became famous, both in the popular press and technical literature.
 He was known as "Natchez Man" -- as in "Piltdown Man" and maybe "Heidelberg Man."

-Controversy raged for a long time.
-But then, of course when Carbon-14 dating became available, the question could be settled at last.
+Controversy raged for a long time, but when Carbon-14 dating became available, the question could be settled at last.
 Results: Ground sloth bones found near "Natchez Man" were about 17,840 years old, while the man's pelvis was "only" 5,580 years old.
 "Natchez Man" was old, but he was not a Paleo-Indian.
 He was Archaic.